 [F02001.pdf]

-A section of the final drought visualizationIf you’re incredibly eagle-eyed, you’ll see a few minor elements that differ from the version published in Scientific American.
+A section of the final drought visualization.
+If you’re incredibly eagle-eyed, you’ll see a few minor elements that differ from the version published in Scientific American.
 These are things I had to change to make the plots fit in this book (for example, altering the text size and putting legend text on two rows) or things that Scientific American added in post-production (such as annotations).

 To understand why this visualization is effective, let’s break it down into pieces.
 At the broadest level, the data visualization is notable for its minimalist aesthetic.
 There are, for example, no grid lines and few text labels, as well as little text along the axes.
 What Scherer and Karamanis have done is remove what statistician Edward Tufte, in his 1983 book The Visual Display of Quantitative Information, calls chartjunk.
 Tufte wrote (and researchers, as well as data visualization designers since, have generally agreed) that extraneous elements often hinder, rather than help, our understanding of charts.